telliott99/MySwift2/chapter1/characters.rst

 .. sourcecode:: bash

-    > xcrun swift test.swift
+    > swift test.swift
     ♥ has 1 character.
     >

-Three bytes in memory and on disk, but one character according to ``countElements``.
+Three bytes in memory and on disk, but one character according to ``count``.

 Expand the example: